jbaxenom/laget-framework/README.md

 Which provides a simple way to script the tests to make them more dynamic, as steps are reusable between different scenarios and even feature files.

-## Domain Layer (Meza's AAO - Actors, Actions, Outcomes)
+## Domain Layer

-Tests always follow the same pattern:
+Tests ALWAYS follow the same pattern.
+If you think about it, we always do the same:

-    Someone does something
+    We have a System Under Test in a particular state Someone does something on that SUT
     We compare the result with the expectation

-LAGET implements this idea by using the [AAO](https://github.com/meza/AAO) library to encapsulating REST calls, web page and mobile interactions into action objects which are executed by actor objects that pre-define whatever data the user would need to interact with the app(s).
-This allows for Framework users with little technical experience can create tests easily, as they can just use whatever actions are available for the actors that are implemented.
+LAGET implements this idea by adapting Meza's brilliant [AAO](https://github.com/meza/AAO) library to encapsulating REST calls, web page and mobile interactions into action objects which are executed by actor objects that pre-define whatever data the user would need to interact with the app(s).
+This allows for Framework users with little technical experience to create tests easily, as they can just use whatever actions are available for the actors that are implemented.

 ### AAO + Cucumber

-AAO combines perfectly with Cucumber to provide a systematic, trivial approach tom implement steps:
+AAO combines perfectly with Cucumber to provide a systematic, trivial approach to implement test steps:

  - In the `Given` steps we use test data to define the `Actor`
  - During the `When` steps, the `Actor` performs a set of `Actions`